William Howard School: Tanzanian link

 A few Uru students come to study in the sixth form at WHS on long term visits, and a number of WHS students go to teach English at Uru School during their gap years.

+However, the school cut ties with Tanzania in 2023, the reason unknown to students.
+The school does however have a link with Taiwan, with Taiwanese students coming to the school and staying for at least a week at a time every few years and has planned to have trips to Taiwan in return for the students in the Cultural Ambassadors program.

 Sport

 The school regularly competes at local level within Cumbria and has a history of schoolboy level FA Cup runs.

 Facilities include a fitness suite and also an astroturf pitch.

 On the astroturf is run Carlisle and Brampton Six a Side League.
 There are currently 39 teams playing in five divisions.
 Fixtures are generally played on astroturf on Tuesdays and Friday nights.

 In the three Tuesday leagues the two lowest placed teams are relegated to the division below.
 The two highest placed teams are promoted.
 Teams play each other three times a season.